Nick-Williamz/Palm2DocGenie_WebUI/README.md

 ⚠️ Note: Running this application requires access to a Google Generative PaLM 2 API Key, which currently has a waiting list.

-## :key: Prerequisites

-Before you get started with Generative AI Document Genie, ensure you have the following:

-**Google Generative PaLM 2 API Key**: <br>
-   The Palm 2 API_KEYS at the time of writing still require getting on the waitlist which you can access [here](https://developers.generativeai.google/).

-**Enable the PaLM API in a new Google Cloud Console project**:<br>
-   After obtaining the API key, ensure to enable the PaLM API for your new project.

-**Create a new service account key in JSON format for the project**:<br>
-   This is a crucial step for the authentication of your project.

-**Download the JSON key file and save it securely**:<br>
-   This key will be required when setting up the application.

-**Conda environment (tested using Python 3.10.10)**:<br>
-   Ensure you have a Conda environment setup and ready to go.

 ## Features

 🌐 **Interactive Browser Window Interface:**